-The National Hockey League (NHL) is the premier professional ice hockey league in North America.
-Founded in 1917, it is composed of 31 teams across the United States (24) and Canada (7), divided into two conferences, the Eastern and Western.
-These Conferences are further divided into two divisions based on geographical area.
+The National Hockey League (NHL) stands as the foremost professional ice hockey league in North America.
+Established in 1917, the NHL comprises 31 teams—24 in the United States and 7 in Canada—split into two conferences, the Eastern and Western.
+These conferences are further divided into two divisions based on geographical location.

 NHL Betting Markets

-Here are some of the common wagers that you can place on NHL games:
+Below are some prevalent wagers you can place on NHL games:

 NHL Moneyline Bets

-In this example, if you bet on the Tampa Bay Lightings at +120, then for every $100 that you wager, you’ll win an additional $120.
-On the other hand, if you bet on the Boston Bruins at -140, then for every $140 that you wager, you’ll win an additional $100.
+In this example, if you bet on the New York Islanders at +110, then for every $100 that you wager, you’ll win an additional $110.
+On the other hand, if you bet on the Philadelphia Flyers at -130, then for every $130 that you wager, you’ll win an additional $100.

 NHL Puck Line Bets

 Puck line bets in hockey are a type of spread bet involving a favorite and an underdog.
 The favorite must win by two or more goals for your bet to be successful, as they are assigned a -1.5 goal puck line.
 This is a way for bookmakers to even up the game and give closer odds for the teams involved.